pedroafonso23/kaffa-test/README.md

 $ npm start
 ```

-- **Only if** you get an error, execute instead this command to run only the main server:
+- **Only if** you get an error, execute instead this command to run only the main server without the clock API:

 ```shell
 $ npm run server